27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Best Hostels in San Sebastian

-Next to Bilbao you will find the famous San Sebastian.
-If you are not into Pintxos and Surfing until now, you will be!
-There are 3 amazing hostels in San Sebastian I want to share with you.
+Next to Bilbao you’ll find the famous San Sebastian.
+If you’re not into pintxos and surfing yet, you will be.
+There are 3 amazing hostels here I want to share.

 1. Koba Hostel – best hostel for solo travelers